 The translation process does not only rely upon translators’ linguistic competences.
 Nowadays, a successful career in translation requires information processing skills and a few special IT skills.
-In the words of Susanne J. Jetak and Gary Massey, “[t]his is apparent from the very first stages of the translation process, when communication between the translator and the client, and the processing of the source text, will in most cases be effected electronically.”
-Whether you need to figure out how to select the best translation services provider or you are a translator yourself, the list below will help you understand the basic skills all translators should master:
+In other words, and quoting Susanne J. Jetak and Gary Massey, “[t]his is apparent from the very first stages of the translation process, when communication between the translator and the client, and the processing of the source text, will in most cases be effected electronically.”
+Do you need to figure out how to select the best translation services provider?
+Are you are a translator yourself?
+In either case, the list below will help you understand the basic skills all translators should master:

 1. BASIC SOFTWARE SKILLS

 To begin with, translators need advanced knowledge of word processing software.
 A few years ago, it was enough to have some knowledge of Microsoft Word, Excel, and PowerPoint.
-Nowadays, however, any translator must acquit themselves with software for desktop publishing, conversion of speech to text, quality assurance, among others.
+However, nowadays, any translator must acquit themselves with software for desktop publishing, conversion of speech to text, quality assurance, among others.
 These skills are becoming increasingly necessary to achieve a successful career.

 2. KNOWLEDGE OF CAT TOOLS